troupeit/TroupeITv2/SETUP.md

 * We are running mongo version 3.x in prod.
 * We want to get up to monogdb version 7 or better.
 * The upgrade process is 5 -> 6 -> 7
-* This work only gets us to version 5.
+* This work only gets us to version 5 -- going to stop there for now.

 Things I had to do to get access: